mapbox/mapbox-navigation-android/README.md

 - We upgraded the [NavigationRoute](https://github.com/flitsmeister/flitsmeister-navigation-android/blob/master/libandroid-navigation/src/main/java/com/mapbox/services/android/navigation/v5/navigation/NavigationRoute.java)
  with the possibility to add an intercepter to the request.
 - We changed [the locationLayerPlugin](https://github.com/mapbox/mapbox-plugins-android) to [the location component](https://docs.mapbox.com/android/api/map-sdk/8.5.0/com/mapbox/mapboxsdk/location/LocationComponent.html)
-- Updated the logic around the implementation of the locationEngine so it can be used with the new locationEngine from [the mapbox sdk](https://github.com/mapbox/mapbox-gl-native/tree/master/platform/android).
+- We updated the logic around the implementation of the locationEngine so it can be used with the new locationEngine from [the mapbox sdk](https://github.com/mapbox/mapbox-gl-native/tree/master/platform/android).
 - We removed the telemtry class from the project.

 # Getting Started